abhishek-kumar/ml-edge/3_computer_vision/ml_project_4_face_detection/README.md

 * Click on Deploy & Test:
   * Endpoint name: celebrity-recognition

-Finally, you need to add the IAM permission to the service account to make a call to the `aiplatform.endpoints.predict` API.
+Next, you need to add the IAM permission to the service account to make a call to the `aiplatform.endpoints.predict` API.

 * go into IAM
 * go to your service user, and click on the pencil all the way to the right of the table
 * add another role:
   * add AI Platform Admin

+Then, you need to go into the `recognition.py` file, and enter your endpoint name in the variable `ENDPOINT_NAME`.